 As a public company, we will have significant requirements for enhanced financial reporting and internal controls.
 The process of designing and implementing effective internal controls is a continuous effort that requires us to anticipate and react to changes in our business and the economic and regulatory environment, and to expend significant resources to maintain a system of internal controls that is adequate to satisfy our reporting obligations as a public company.
 If we are unable to establish or maintain appropriate internal financial reporting controls and procedures, it could cause us to fail to meet our reporting obligations on a timely basis, result in material misstatements in our consolidated financial statements, and harm our results of operations.
 In addition, we will be required, pursuant to Section 404, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting in the second annual report following the completion of this offering.
 This assessment will need to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
-The rules governing the standards that must be met for our management to assess our internal control over financial reporting.
-The rules governing the standards that must be met for our management to assess our internal control over financial reporting and require significant documentation, testing, and possible remediation.
+The rules governing the standards that must be met for our management to assess our internal control over financial reporting are complex and require significant documentation, testing, and possible remediation.
 Testing and maintaining internal controls may divert our management's attention from other matters that are important to our business.